@radekmie

 I am aware that there are languages where the concept of a pure function is well-defined and can be checked by the compiler.
 However, here I’m focused on TypeScript as an example of a language without such a strict type system.

-See On JavaScript Ecosystem for more, like the introduction of Promise
+See On JavaScript Ecosystem for more, like the introduction of Promises.

 The code that depends on such quirks is not necessarily good.
 There’s a very thin border between smart and too smart.
 I do the latter way too often.